unioslo/jbofh/README.rst

    bofh --gui --set gui.font.size.outputwindow=9,gui.font.name.outputwindow=Sans

-- JBofh trims blanks at the end of the command now.
+- JBofh trims blanks at the end of the command now before sending them over to the XMLRPC daemon.
 - Reverse search in the JBofh console (not the GUI)works well now, in addition to all the previously defect keymaps that were fixed due to a newer and more stable version of JLine.
+- A line break has been added at the end of each command as requested by some Bofh users.
 - The GUI interface had some face liftings as well, we hereby name the most important and relevant ones: